Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our dedicated Atlanta wrongful death lawyers conduct thorough investigations, securing evidence like coroner’s reports, toxicology results, expert witness testimony, and surveillance footage to establish liability.
 Wrongful death claims must be filed within Georgia’s statute of limitations.
 Success hinges on proving four legal elements: duty of care, breach of duty, causation, and damages, often requiring in-depth analysis of proximate cause and foreseeability.
 Our firm fights for families throughout Atlanta, GA, ensuring they receive the full compensation they deserve.

 With more than $100 million recovered for our clients, Wetherington Law Firm has a proven track record of success.
-Our lead attorney, Matt Wetherington, is a highly respected wrongful death lawyer with over a decade of experience helping families across Georgia.
+Our lead attorney, Matt Wetherington, is a highly respected Atlanta wrongful death lawyer with over a decade of experience helping families across Georgia.
 From investigating the details of your case to negotiating with insurance companies or presenting a compelling argument in court, our team handles every aspect of the legal process so you can focus on healing.

 What are the Qualities to Look for in a Wrongful Death Lawyer?